Chamber of Electrical Engineers of Turkey

 The Chamber of Electrical Engineers of Turkey (Elektrik Mühendisleri Odası) was established in 1954.
 It is one of the 23 members of the confederation named Union of chambers of Turkish engineers and architects.

 Coverage

 The chamber used to include electronics, telecommunication, computer and biomedical engineers as well as electrical engineers.
-However as of 2012, computer engineers issued from the chamber. (see Chamber of Computer Engineers of Turkey) According to law, all engineers in these fields are required to join the chamber after they complete their engineering education.
+However, as of 2012, computer engineers issued from the chamber. (see Chamber of Computer Engineers of Turkey) According to law, all engineers in these fields are required to join the chamber after they complete their engineering education.
 The total number of chamber members was around 42 000 as of 2009.

 Organization

 The center of the chamber is in Ankara.
-But there are 14 branch offices all over Turkey; namely in Adana, Ankara, Antalya, Bursa, Denizli, Diyarbakır, Eskişehir, Gaziantep, Kocaeli, İstanbul, İzmir, Mersin, Samsun, and Trabzon.
+But there are 14 branch offices all over Turkey; namely in Adana, Ankara, Antalya, Bursa, Denizli, Diyarbakır, Eskişehir, Gaziantep, Istanbul, İzmir, İzmit, Mersin, Samsun, and Trabzon.
 All branch offices have several sub offices in other cities.

 Objectives

 Among the many objectives of the chamber, some of which are carried out with the collaboration of the universities and municipalities, the following can be emphasized: